mnikjom/The-Northern-Experience/README.md

 ### First time with Mod Organizer 2?

 If you're not sure how to install mods, hide files, etc. - [tutorials with some basic stuff](https://www.nexusmods.com/skyrimspecialedition/articles/1045).

+## Gameplay:
+You can check what's included in TNE on my Nexus mod page - [The Northern Experience - Skyrim Modding Guide](https://www.nexusmods.com/skyrimspecialedition/mods/23894).